anish0094/Airbus-hackathon/README.md

-# Airbus-hackathon
+# Aircraft Damage Recognition API
-Image Recognition API
+This API is used to detected the damages and cracks in an aircraft.